AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Id-ul-Fitr (festival of the breaking of the fast) is a Muslim festival that celebrates the end of Ramadan.

-In Islam, an imam is a religious leader who leads communal prayers.
+Imam is a religious leader who leads communal prayers in within the Islamic faith.
 In Shi’a Islam, the title Imam is given to Ali and his successors.

 Imamate